 Fear:Antidepressants make you forget your problems rather than deal with them.

 Fact: Antidepressants can’t make you forget your problems, but they may make it easier for you to deal with them.
 Being depressed can distort your perception of your problems and sap you of the energy to address difficult issues.
-Many therapists report that when their patients take antidepressants, it helps them make more progress in counseling.
+Many therapists report that when their patients take antidepressants, it helps them make more progress in psychotherapy.

 Fear: Antidepressants change your personality or turn you into a zombie.